davidgasquez/handbook/Productivity.md

 - [Improve your environment](https://nesslabs.com/neuroscience-of-procrastination).
 Design your workspace in a way that minimizes distractions, whether physical or digital.
 - **What is optimal for me won't be optimal for you**.
 You'll have to experiment to find out what works best for you.
 - [[Journaling|Keep a log]] of what happened each day.
 You can also add what you've learned!
-- Create [[Checklist]] for repetitive processes.
-For example, a [[Checklist]] detailing all the task to do before ending the day.
+- Create [[checklist]] for repetitive processes.
+For example, a [[checklist]] detailing all the task to do before ending the day.
 - "Where is the good knife?"
-If you're looking for your good X, you have bad Xs.
+If you're looking for your good X, it means you have bad Xs.
 Throw those out.
+- Your mind should be flexible, but your processes should be repeatables and predictable.